-5 Searching for Solutions
+5 Searching for solutions

 Our experiments compare the results of numerous algorithms.
 We selected these comparison algorithms with much care.
 Numerous researchers have stressed the difficulties associated with comparing radically different algorithms.
-For example, Uribe and Stickel [67] tried to make some general statement about the value of Davis-Putnam proof (DP) procedures or binary-decision diagrams (BDD) for constraint satisfaction problems.
+For example, Uribe and Stickel (1994) tried to make some general statement about the value of Davis-Putnam proof (DP) procedures or binary-decision diagrams (BDD) for constraint satisfaction problems.
 In the end, they doubted that it was fair to compare algorithms that perform constraint satisfaction and no search (like BDDs) and methods that perform search and no constraint satisfaction (like DP).
-For this reason, model checking researchers like Holzmann (pers. communication) eschew comparisons of tools like SPIN [35], which are search-based, with tools like NuSMV [11], which are BDD-based.
+For this reason, model checking researchers like Holzmann (pers. communication) eschew comparisons of tools like SPIN (Holzmann 1997), which are search-based, with tools like NuSMV (Cimatti et al. 2002), which are BDD-based.
 Hence we take care to only select algorithms which are similar to KEYS.

-In terms of the Gu et al. survey [27], our selected algorithms (simulated annealing, ASTAR and MaxWalkSat) share four properties with KEYS and KEYS2.
+In terms of the Gu et al. survey (Gu et al. 1997), our selected algorithms (simulated annealing, ASTAR and MaxWalkSat) share four properties with KEYS and KEYS2.
 They are each discrete, sequential, unconstrained algorithms (constrained algorithms work towards a pre-determined number of possible solutions while unconstrained methods are allowed to adjust to the goal space).